 There are numerous gender stereotypes targeting parents.
 One common assumption is that women are more nurturing and natural caretakers than men.
 Stemming from that notion is another stereotype: the courts are almost always biased toward women during a custody battle.

-Whether it’s a biological imperative or a learned cultural phenomenon, Pew Research Center has found that women are statistically more involved in the care of children in a heterosexual marriage.
+Whether it’s a biological imperative or a learned cultural phenomenon, the U.S. Bureau of Labor Statistics has found that women are statistically more involved in the care of children in a heterosexual marriage.
 However, it’s simply not true that fathers are less competent at raising their own kids than women.

 Do gender stereotypes impact custody decisions?